HaikalRivaldi/Webserver_IoT_2Sensor/README.md

 # Webserver_IoT_2Sensor
-Use webserver to read sensor
+Use webserver to read 2 sensor

+library use for webserver is SPIFFS to read flash data from ESP32